P7h/P7h.github.io/Groovy/07_closures.md

 ## Closures
 * Closure is a free-standing, named block of code.
 * It is a behavior that doesn’t have a surrounding class.
+* As of today, Java does not have this feature.
+* Java 8 is scheduled to come with this most wanted feature coined as [Lambdas](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).

 ```groovy
 def x = 5, y = 6;